 - Make sure ALL terms have been agreed.

 There are many more aspects to agreeing a sale than just agreeing the price.
 This is where many buyers, sellers and estate agents get things wrong, caught up in the excitement of an offer being made and rushing to agree something.
 There are lots of other factors which are significant in the decision making process.
-These can include; the length of the lease, the service charge, the parking allocation, your current mortgage and any early repayment penalties, the fixtures and fittings which are included, your onward move and the links in the chain above and below.
+For example average lease retail space in south Austin can include: the length of the lease, the service charge, the parking allocation, your current mortgage and any early repayment penalties, the fixtures and fittings which are included, your onward move and the links in the chain above and below.

 I’ve seen sales fall through for the smallest of reasons.
 So it’s best to get all these factors out of the way at point of offer rather than wait for them to come up later, when the effects may well be exacerbated.